Karlheinzniebuhr/the-weather-scraper/README.md

 3. Inside **config.py**
     🌞 Set the date-range you want to download your data from
     🌞 Set the unit system you need (metric / imperial)
+    🌞 Set FIND_FIRST_DATE to true if you want the weather scraper to automatically find the first data entries

 If you want to download data from 2020/5/1 to 2020/6/1 in metric units your config.py will look like this:
 ```python